NoakPalander/Raidtool/README.md

 ff!schedule cancel <day/days> - Cancels days from the schedule
-ff!bis <class> - Displays the best in slot gear for the entered class (e.g: ff!bis war) ff!notify - Notifes all members of the raid schedule. ff!guide - Displays an embed with links to relevant guides for each fight. ff!source - Displays the github README.md file
+ff!bis <class> - Displays the best in slot gear for the entered class (e.g: ff!bis war) ff!notify - Notifes all members of the raid schedule. ff!guides - Displays an embed with links to relevant guides for each fight. ff!source - Displays the github README.md file

 Random text memes: